 Trees also provide homes for birds, windbreaks for fragile plants and structures, and sometimes even fruit and nuts.
 Ornamental varieties bestow color and visual interest for your lawn and garden.
-None of these benefits come without an investment of time, but if you're in a hurry, you can minimize that investment by planting fast-growing trees.
+None of these benefits comes without an investment of time, but if you're in a hurry, you can minimize that investment by planting fast-growing trees.
 Some species can add 4 feet or more of height with every growing season, although 1 1/2 to 2 feet is more common.

 Shade trees that grow quickly save more energy, according to DOE statistics.
 That's a good thing, but it's tempered by the fact that they usually have shorter life spans and are more vulnerable to wind and storm damage than those that take their time to mature.

-Favorites for Northern Climates
+Favorite Fast-Growing Landscape Trees for Northern Climates

-Fast-Growing Trees for Temperate Climates
+Fast-Growing Landscape Trees for Temperate Climates

-- Green Giant arborvitae (Thuja occidentalis).
+- Green Giant Arborvitae (Thuja 'Green Giant').
 This evergreen with flat, scaled needles grows in a pyramid shape and is perfect for shaping into hedges to form a natural barrier or a windbreak.
-This Danish import, hardy in zones 3 to 7, requires little to no maintenance and is not particular about soil type.
+Hardy in zones 5 through 8, Green Giant requires little to no maintenance and is not particular about soil type.
 It grows up to 2 feet per year to a maximum height of 60 feet and a spread of 15 feet.

 - Red Maple (Acer rubrum).
-It doesn't take long for a red maple to reach its final height of 40 to 60 feet and adorn your landscape with its fiery red fall leaves.
+These trees reach potential heights of 40 to 120 feet, and adorn your landscape with its fiery red fall leaves.
 This iconic hardwood tree, which also features red flowers and red stems in the winter, can grow as much as 2 feet every year.
-It inhabits zones 3 through 9, and although it likes moisture, it is somewhat drought tolerant.
-Its leaves are toxic to horses.
+The red maple tree inhabits zones 2 through 9, and although it likes moisture, it is somewhat drought tolerant.

-Trees for Hot, Arid Climates
+Fast-Growing Landscape Trees for Hot, Arid Climates

-- Honey mesquite (Prosopis glandulosa var. glandulosa).
+- Honey Mesquite (Prosopis glandulosa var. glandulosa).
 Native to the American Southwest and the California deserts, the honey mesquite grows in zones 6 through 10 and reaches a final height of 40 feet.
 Its roots spread out voraciously in search of water, so it needs plenty of room.
 It has thorny branches, flat, fern-like leaves and reddish fruit pods.
 This tree is highly drought-tolerant and is a good addition to your yard if you have a deer problem, because deer tend to stay away from it.

 A fair number of fast growers are hardy throughout most of the country.
 Two are particularly iconic and do well in all but the most southern and northern climates:

-- Eastern white pine (Pinus strobus).
+- Eastern White Pine (Pinus strobus).
 With its cluster of long needles, this tree turns any lawn into a mini forest and is perfect for anyone who wants a permanent Christmas tree on the front lawn.
 It grows in a conical shape, ultimately reaching a height between 50 and 80 feet with a spread of 20 to 40 feet.
 Growing in zones 3 through 8, the Eastern white pine can stand on its own or form a windbreak when planted side-by-side with other trees.
 It provides a home for squirrels and many types of birds.
 It grows at a rate in excess of 2 feet per year.

-- Silver maple (Acer saccharinum).
+- Silver Maple (Acer saccharinum).
 The silver maple bears the iconic leaves found on other maples, but the leaves are green on top and silver underneath.
 It grows in zones 3 through 9 at a rate in excess of 2 feet per year to reach a height at maturity of as much as 80 feet and a spread that often equals its height.
 This native species has fast-growing roots, so it should be planted at least 10 feet from walkways and buildings.